riddhi1212/Assam-app/readme.md

 9) Do all of the above for Found-people-DB
 	First pass: only Name and age storage and retrieval DONE @ 5:40pm
+10) Make tabbed home a master layout and add sections
+	Note: Master pages are usually used for reusing the layout.
+I'll use them for breaking a really large file into smaller manageable chunks

 ---
 What is / Learn